George Martin: Early Beatles sessions (1962)

-Martin was dissatisfied with Starr's 4 September performance and resolved to use a session drummer for their next recording session.
-On 11 September 1962, the Beatles recorded "Love Me Do" for a third time with Andy White playing drums, as well as the B-side of their first single, "P.S.
-I Love You", and a sped-up version of "Please Please Me".
-Starr was asked to play tambourine and maracas, and although he complied, he was definitely "not pleased".
-Due to an EMI library error, a 4 September version with Starr playing drums was issued on the British single release; afterwards, the tape was destroyed, and the 11 September recording with Andy White on drums was used for all subsequent releases.
-(Martin later praised Starr's drumming, calling him "probably ... the finest rock drummer in the world today".)

-Despite Martin's doubts about the song, "Love Me Do" steadily climbed in the British charts, peaking at number 17 in late November 1962.
-With his doubts about the Beatles' songwriting abilities now quashed, on 16 November Martin told the band they should re-record "Please Please Me" and make it their second single.
-He also suggested the Beatles record a full album (LP), a suggestion Beatles historian Mark Lewisohn called "genuinely mind-boggling", given how little exposure the Beatles had achieved so far.
+Despite Martin's doubts about the song, "Love Me Do" steadily climbed in the British charts, peaking at number 17 in November 1962.
+With his doubts about the Beatles' songwriting abilities now quashed, Martin told the band they should re-record "Please Please Me" and make it their second single.
+He also suggested the Beatles record a full album, a suggestion Mark Lewisohn deems "genuinely mind-boggling", given how little exposure the Beatles had achieved so far.
 On 26 November, the Beatles attempted "Please Please Me" a third time.
-After the recording Martin looked over the mixing desk and said, "Gentlemen, you have just made your first number one record".
-Martin directed Epstein to find a good publisher, as he believed Ardmore & Beechwood had done nothing to promote "Love Me Do"; this led them to Dick James, a business acquaintance of Martin.
+After the recording, Martin looked over the mixing desk and said, "Gentlemen, you have just made your first number one record".

-Martin considered recording the Beatles' first LP as a live album at their home venue in Liverpool, The Cavern Club, and promoted this idea in an NME interview in late November.
-However, Martin found the Cavern unsuitable for recording in a mid-December visit, and he decided to record the group in the studio instead.